nodetool-ai/nodetool/docs/nodes/nodetool/video.md

 ## Concat

-Concatenate multiple video files into a single video.
+Concatenate multiple video files into a single video, including audio when available.

-Use cases:
-1. Merge multiple video clips into a single continuous video
-2. Create compilations from various video sources
-3. Combine processed video segments back into a full video

-**Tags:** video, concat, merge, combine
+**Tags:** video, concat, merge, combine, audio

 **Fields:**
 - **video_a**: The first video to concatenate.
 (VideoRef)